 I encourage everyone who is interested in life and how to live it to the utmost, to participate in the discussions on my blog, Conversations With Chris Bernard, by clicking the link below.
 This blog is dedicated to the memory of my friend, Chris Bernard, and has received the prestigious Avatar Award, given to spiritual resources of exceptional quality and clarity.
 It is given to those writers, authors, musicians, etc. who have displayed excellence, clarity, and a non-compromising stance when assisting in humanity's spiritual awakening.
 The award is presented by Avatar Publications, and in association with "ALL THINGS THAT MATTER," a blog devoted to exploring issues that confront today's society.
 Thanks.
 Molly Brogan

 Dialogue Raises Consciousness, join the discussion on this blog dedicated to Chris Bernard

-Through her company, Molly Brogan Enterprises, Molly collaborates with other artists on projects from news articles to book design.
-Molly herself is the author of five books, most recently, All About Living, a book of essays.
+Through my company, Molly Brogan Enterprises, I collaborate with other artists on projects from news articles to book design.
+I am the author of five books, most recently, All About Living, a book of essays.
 The forthcoming Shadow Dancing, is the third of a trilogy of novels.
 Remember Me is the first book in the trilogy, and Chasing Twilight is the second.
-A Blaze of Light is a compilation of poems for the three novels of this trilogy.
+A Blaze of Light is a compilation of poems from the three novels.
 And Without a Word is an experimental play that illustrates the processes of man’s becoming.

-Molly authors two blogs: Conversations With Chris Bernard, recipient of the prestigious Avatar Award; and Molly Brogan, Author, a blog that facilitates discussion of Molly’s books with her readers.
+My two blogs: Conversations With Chris Bernard, is the recipient of the prestigious Avatar Award; and Molly Brogan, Author, is a blog that facilitates discussion of my books with my readers.